 Who may need a Stephen Minister?
 People who are dealing with illness or hospitalization, chronic illness, an ill family member, family frustrations & challenges, moving transitions, loneliness, death or serious loss, divorce, pregnancy or adoption, disability, a disabled family member, terminal illness, self-esteem issues, job loss, financial setbacks, aging and elderly, faith issues, major changes in their lives, upcoming or recent graduation or other concerns.

 When you or someone you know is in need of care, Stephen Ministry can help.
-If you want to go through training to become a Stephen Minister, or if you are going through a crisis and want to connect with a Stephen Minister, please contact Pastor Ron Bock.
+If you are interested in receiving training to become a Stephen Minister, or if you are going through a time of trial and wish to connect with a Stephen Minister, please contact Pastor Ron Bock.

 For more information about Stephen Ministry, visit www.stephenministries.org